vuejs-fr/docs/en/api/pages-validate.md

 }
 ```

-You can also return promises (En):
+You can also return promises (EN):

 ```js
 validate({ params, query, store }) {